aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/encrytion-and-protection/signature/_index.md

 type: docs
 weight: 100
 url: /java/assign-and-validate-digital-signatures/
 description: Excel file digital signature, verification.
-To protect the authenticity of a workbook's content of Excel file, you can add a digital signature using C# codes with Aspose.Cells for .Net.
+To protect the authenticity of a workbook's content of Excel file, you can add a digital signature using Java codes with Aspose.Cells for Java.
 ---

 {{% alert color="primary" %}}